-So I was very happy to see Lincoln shining up from the street.
-I picked it up and went on my way feeling 1 cent richer and a little lucky for having found the penny in the first place.
+So I was very happy to see Mr. Lincoln shining up from the street.
+I picked up that penny and went on my way.
+I felt 1 cent richer and a little luckier for having found the penny in the first place.

 I walked for another ten minutes and found another penny a little closer to home.
-This one was “tails up” and as superstitious as I am I wasn’t certain that being 1 cent richer was worth all the bad luck a “tails up” penny might bring.
-But I reasoned that the previous penny would cancel out the newly found penny.
-So I picked it up despite my misgivings.
+This one was “tails up.”
+Superstition says a “tails up” penny can bring bad luck, but I reasoned that the previous penny would cancel out the new found penny.

-Here are a few other fun rhymes:
+Here are the full rhymes:

-- “Find a penny pick it up all the day you’ll have good luck.
-Find a penny leave it there all the day you’ll have despair.”
+- Find a penny pick it up all the day you’ll have good luck.
+Find a penny leave it there all the day you’ll have despair.

-- “Find a penny, pick it up all day long you’ll have good luck.
-Put the penny in your shoe and good luck will come to you.”
+- Find a penny, pick it up all day long you’ll have good luck.
+Put the penny in your shoe and good luck will come to you.

-- “Find a penny pick it up all day long you’ll have good luck.
-Pass that penny to a friend.
-Your penny luck will never end.”
+- Find a penny pick it up all day long you’ll have good luck.
+Give it to a faithful friend, then your luck will never end.